 The Continental Congress was the predecessor of the United States Congress.
 It was a convention of delegates that were sent by each of the 13 original colonies.
 It would be here they would debate the issue of independence.
 The Continental Congress would become the governing body of the United States during the American Revolutionary War.

 The Congress came into being over the issues of taxation.
-The British had been levying taxes on the colonies in order to pay for the debt that racked up during the Seven Years War with France.
-It had ignited the colonies who believed they were being unfairly taxed due to not having any representation in British Parliament.
+The British had been levying taxes on the colonies in order to pay for the debt that racked up during the Seven Years' War with France.
+It had ignited the colonies who believed they were being unfairly taxed due to not having any representation in the British Parliament.